RaynorD/cav_ranges/README.md

-Welcome to the cav_ranges wiki!
+### Cav_ranges is a modular framework for practice target ranges in Arma 3.

-Cav_ranges is a modular framework for practice target ranges in Arma 3.
 It allows you to setup a feature complete target range in just a few minutes.

 ![range](https://i.imgur.com/P0WqD4Y.png)